 FOR IMMEDIATE RELEASE: The Cary Theater Seeks Locally Produced Short Films

 Individuals or groups are encouraged to shoot and submit a short zombie film between one minute and five minutes in length.
-All submissions must include the use of a toilet paper roll in the finished film.
+All submissions must include the use of hand sanitizer in a scene in the finished film.
 Hobbyists, professionals, and rookie filmmakers of all ages are encouraged to submit their short film for consideration by judges.
 Confirm participation via email to receive submission instructions.
-Deadline for film submissions is October 14, 2020.
+Deadline for film submissions is October 11, 2021.

 The following rules apply to all film submissions:

 - Email confirmation of participation to Connie DiGrazia.
 Include name/address/phone/email for all participants.
 Teams please indicate a captain.

 - Film must be submitted to The Cary Theater by October 11, 2021.
 Full details will be supplied in confirmation email reply.

 - All entrants under age 18 require a parent or guardian’s signature to participate.

 - All costs associated with the creation of the film are the filmmaker/film team’s responsibility.